HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Discussion

-External validity reflects the extent to which the results can be generalized or if it is interesting to other people outside the studied case~\cite{Runeson2012}.
+External validity reflects the extent to which the results can be generalized or interesting to other people outside the studied case~\cite{Runeson2012}.
 As mentioned by Runeson et al.~\cite{Runeson2012}, in case studies, it is not possible to draw statistical significance.
 Still, the goal should be an analytical generalization of the results to cases with similar characteristics.
-As we argued before, the studied cases are typical software startups where the founder is the main innovation owner and, consequently, dictates the requirements.
+As we argued before, the studied cases are typical software startups where the founder is the main innovation owner and dictates the requirements.
 Besides that, these companies generally focus on developing a solution instead of understanding the customer~\cite{Giardino2014,Gutbrod2017}.
 Therefore, we expect that our results are valuable to describe a large portion of early-stage software startups.
+Another threat to this aspect of validity was the use of only one facilitator in the evaluation.
+We mitigated this issue by employing a person with no previous knowledge of startups and giving a detailed, pre-defined set of steps to be followed.
+However, we acknowledge that personal characteristics of the facilitator might influence the results.
+Future work could focus on removing this figure, for instance, by using an integrated system to make the questions and draw the map.

 Finally, reliability concerns to what extent the results are dependent on the researchers that performed the study.
 That is, if another researcher conducts the same study, she will reach similar conclusions.
 To improve this aspect, we described all the steps for data collection and analysis in all artifact construction cycles and the evaluation.